yearn/yearn-vaults-v3/TECH_SPEC.md

 This role can increase or decrease strategies specific debt.

 The vault sends and receives funds to/from strategies.
-The function updateDebt(strategy, target_debt) will set the current_debt of the strategy to target_debt (if possible)
+The function update_debt(strategy, target_debt, max_loss) (max_loss defaults to 100%) will set the current_debt of the strategy to target_debt (if possible)

 If the strategy currently has less debt than the target_debt, the vault will send funds to it.